brotSchimmelt/websec/README.md

 Contains all user SQLite databases for the SQLi challenge.

-On **normal** difficulty the databases are initialized with one table *('users')* that stores username, password, email, whish list and user_status for every entry.
+On **normal** difficulty the databases are initialized with one table *('users')* that stores username, password, email, whish list and user status for every entry.
 The database is filled with a set of fake users and an entry for the corresponding student.
 The password that is displayed for the student is a random string.

-On **hard** difficulty the above mentioned table is extended by a second one *('premium_users')* in which the premium user status is stored for every fake user *(and the student)*.
+On **hard** difficulty the above mentioned table is extended by a second one *('premium_users')* in which the premium user status is stored for every fake user and the student.

-The databases are created during the registration process with the ```create_sqli_db($username, $mail)``` function in **src/websec_functions.php**.
+The databases are created during the registration process with the ```create_sqli_db``` function in **src/websec_functions.php**.

 #### docs/

+Contains the README files for all project components as HTML documents.
+The HTML files can be created automatically with the ```convert_md_to_html.sh``` script in **bin/** from the original markdown files.

 #### public/

+This is the root directory for the apache webserver.
+All files within this directory are accessible from the outside.
+The remaining files in **www/** must be explicitly loaded by a php file to be visible to the user.

+The files for the registration and login system of the shop are directly located in the root directory.

+The ```.htaccess``` file redirects the most common server errors *(400, 401, 402, 403, 404, 500)* to custom error pages.

+The **admin/** directory contains the restricted admin area.
+Here you can see and download the student results for the challenges, change global shop settings and access the PHPMyAdmin sites for the MySQL databases *(if enabled in the ```docker-compose.yml```)*.

+All pages related to the shop system and the hacking challenges are located in the **shop/** directory.

+The pages for the user settings and the local challenge settings are in the **user/** directory.

+All assets files like JavaScript, CSS or images are stored in the **assets/** directory.
+JavaScript or CSS files from third parties are stored separately in directories named 'vendor'.

 #### src/

+The **src/** directory contains all php functions relevant to the shop and the challenges.
+The functions are stored in different files depending on their domain *(```*_functions.php```)*.

+The **includes/** directory includes various files; mainly repetitive content that is later loaded in by other php scripts.
+The files are separated in different groups by their prefixes.

 #### tests/

+The [PHPUnit](https://phpunit.de/)  tests are stored in this directory.
+This directory can be omitted in production.

 #### vendor/

+Here are all the dependencies for the project stored.
+Currently, only the PHPUnit module has any dependencies.

 ## Challenges

 TODO: describe challenges briefly and how to solve them

+#### Cross Site Scripting (Reflective)

+#### Cross Site Scripting (Stored)

+#### SQL Injection

+#### Cross Site Request Forgery

 ## Settings